About Us

 CLH Group Ltd

-On May 1, 2016, our partnership was formally incorporated as CLH Group Ltd. This period solidified our commitment to supporting the care sector with evolving needs and regulatory demands.
+On May 1, 2016, as the care industry fully embraced modern methodologies and technologies, our partnership was formally incorporated as CLH Group Ltd. This period solidified our commitment to supporting the care sector with evolving needs and regulatory demands.

 • 2020